lrocher91/backpack-async-export/README.md

 ### Multi export by CRUD?

-You can easily have multi export on save CRUD.
+You can easily have multi export on same CRUD.
 Your CRUD controller need to implement `Thomascombe\BackpackAsyncExport\Http\Controllers\Admin\Interfaces\MultiExportableCrud` interface.

 ```php